000vince000/budgeting-tool/README.md

 ## Note

 This tool is designed for personal use and may require modifications to work with different bank CSV formats or to meet specific budgeting needs.

+## Recent Updates

+- Added functionality to set and track goals for different categories
+- Implemented goal progress visualization in the monthly spending profile
+- Enhanced the database schema to support surplus and deficit breakdowns
+- Improved error handling and data validation throughout the application